Full rules, competitions terms, and submission guidelines

-- The winners will be paid via bank transfer, PayPal, or other international money transfer platform.
+- The winners will be paid via bank transfer.
 International transfer fees will be deducted from the total prize amount, unless the prize money is under $500, in which case the international transfer fees will be covered by Zindi.
 In all cases, the winners are responsible for any other fees applied by their own bank or other institution for receiving the prize money.
 All taxes imposed on prizes are the sole responsibility of the winners.

 - The top 3 winners or team leaders will be required to present Zindi with proof of identification, proof of residence and a letter from your bank confirming your banking details.

 - Zindi is committed to providing solutions of value to our clients and partners.
 To this end, we reserve the right to disqualify your winning submission on the grounds of usability or value.
 This includes but is not limited to the use of data leaks or any other practices that we deem to compromise the inherent value of your solution.

 - If the error metric requires probabilities to be submitted, do not set thresholds (or round your probabilities) to improve your place on the leaderboard.
 In order to ensure that the client receives the best solution Zindi will need the raw probabilities.
 This will allow the clients to set thresholds to their own needs.

 - If your submitted code does not reproduce your score on the leaderboard, we reserve the right to adjust your rank to the score generated by the code you submitted.

 - If your code does not run you will be dropped from the top 20.
 Please make sure your code runs before submitting your solution.

 - Always set the seed.
 Rerunning your model should always place you at the same position on the leaderboard.
 When running your solution, if randomness shifts you down the leaderboard we reserve the right to adjust your rank to the closest score that your submission reproduces.